codeOfRobin/TheTaleOfANetworkClient/TheTaleOfANetworkingClient.md

 ![inline](khanlou.png)
 ![inline](objc.png)

-^ Indian people expert at 🐑chaal
+^ And don't just listen to me, listen to all these people who don't use Alamofire in their blog posts!

 ---